arunmoorthattil/openshift-june-2022/Day2/README.md

 On-premise(on-prem) datacenters
 - datacenter
-   - in a single datacenter has several thousands of servers in a particular region
+   - a single datacenter has several thousands of servers in a particular region
-   - each Bank may have 100s of such datacenters in different(jegan@tektutor.org)$ oc get pods NAME                     READY   STATUS             RESTARTS       AGE nginx-7c658794b9-2wmmx   0/1     CrashLoopBackOff   5 (106s ago)   5m31s
+   - each Bank may have 100s of such datacenters in different regions and cross-geo locations
-(jegan@tektutor.org)$ oc get pod
-NAME                     READY   STATUS             RESTARTS       AGE nginx-7c658794b9-2wmmx   0/1     CrashLoopBackOff   5 (108s ago)   5m33s
-(jegan@tektutor.org)$ oc get po
-NAME                     READY   STATUS             RESTARTS       AGE nginx-7c658794b9-2wmmx   0/1     CrashLoopBackOff   5 (111s ago)   5m36s
- cross-geo locations

 Private Cloud
-  - VMWare vcenter
+  - VMWare vCenter
   - OpenStack
-  - is AWS/Azure like features supported within in Organization from the datacenters owned by your organization
+  - is AWS/Azure like features supported within in an Organization from the datacenters owned by your organization

 Public Cloud